outsidedav/swift/index.md

 ## Step 2.
 Installing tools for local development

 The {{site.data.keyword.cloud}} provides local CLI tools that help you work with various aspects of the {{site.data.keyword.cloud_notm}}.
 For more information, see [{{site.data.keyword.dev_cli_long}} Information](https://www.ibm.com/cloud/cli).
-It is recommended to install them for testing a Swift backend in a local Docker image before deploying to the cloud.
+It is recommended to install them for testing a Swift backend in a local Docker image prior to cloud deployment.

 -  Install {{site.data.keyword.dev_cli_notm}}:
   ```